 If you are here, it only means one thing.
 You are curious to know: how does a jack plate on a boat work?

-Don’t worry guys, as we are all in the same boat.
+Don’t worry, guys; we are all in the same boat.
 We will be exploring the working of a jack plate together.
 Whether you are a beginner or experienced in boating, it’s essential to understand the functionality of a jack plate.

-Let’s start from the basics and find out what’s a jack plate and what’s its use in the boats.
+Let’s start from the basics and find out what a jack plate is and its use in the boats.

 What Is a Jack Plate?